A problem you’ve observed that exists and you now want to solve.

 How to Measure Product-Market Fit?

-There are no standard growth metrics to measure product-market fit.
-Regardless, many successful companies that managed to find product-market fit try to give answers to questions such as:
+We should be clear: there are no standard growth metrics to measure product-market fit.
+Regardless, many companies as well as startup marketing agencies and startup consulting firms working with companies, that managed to find product-market fit, tried to give answers to questions such as:

 – Is there any demand for the product?

 – What is the customer retention rate?

 – Do users suggest the product to their friends, family, and network?

 At the very least, there are signs of product market fit you can keep in mind but it’s always a good idea to keep track of certain hard metrics.

 There are some of the most common signs that you achieved product-market fit.

 - A high growth rate, which means that there’s high demand for the product.

 - The product shows high levels of user engagement, conversion, and sales.